Samuel Van Leer: Later life and death

-After his retirement from the military, Captain Samuel went on to grow his Iron business in Reading Furnace, formerly owned by his grandfather William Branson.
+After his retirement from the military, Van Leer went on to grow his Iron business in Reading Furnace, formerly owned by his grandfather William Branson.
 He lived in the historical mansion on site with his wife Hannah.

-He inherited two plantations in East Nantmeal, Pennsylvania from his brother, Dr. Branson Van Leer, and died there in October, 1825.
+He inherited two plantations in East Nantmeal, Pennsylvania, from his brother, Dr. Branson Van Leer, and died there in October, 1825.

 Family

 Van Leer and his family owned several historic properties including the Van Leer Cabin in Tredyffin Township, Pennsylvania, the Mortonson–Van Leer Log Cabin, an Underground Railroad station in Swedesboro, New Jersey, and the Van Leer Pleasant Hill Plantation in West Nantmeal, Pennsylvania.
 Van Leer's also supported the free black community known as the Village of Lima.

 Samuel had eight children with his wife Hannah.
 On 10 July 1786, Hannah gave birth to twin girls and died due to birth complications.
 After her death, Anthony Wayne offered to have Van Leer's children stay with his family.
 Van Leer declined the offer and kept his children at his home and never remarried.